neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 ### Conclusions

 The goal of using WireGuard is to have a secure VPN connection with very little overhead.
-In this test, `wireguard-go` on FreeBSD doesn't really deliver that.
+In this test, `wireguard-go` on FreeBSD doesn't really deliver that, even for casual use.
 If I were happy cutting network performance almost in half, I might as well use a different protocol.

-On the other hand, `wireguard-kmod` clearly can perform better, even in casual use.
+Fortunately, `wireguard-kmod` performs much better.
-It performs about as well as the real competition, WireGuard on Linux.
+It even performs as well or better than the real competition, WireGuard on Linux.
-Given that it's been over a year since the in-kernel WireGuard kerfuffle, I'll wager it's secure enough to use.
+Of course, this port isn't done yet, but considering that it's been over a year since the in-kernel WireGuard kerfuffle, I'll wager that it's secure enough to use.